wrynearson/willwill.run/README.md

     - For local deployment, save these as `REACT_APP_CLIENT_ID`, `REACT_APP_CLIENT_SECRET`, `REACT_APP_AUTH_CODE` in the .env file in the root of the repo. **Do not commit this file publicly**.
     - For GitHub Pages deployment, save these as `REACT_APP_CLIENT_ID`, `REACT_APP_CLIENT_SECRET`, `REACT_APP_AUTH_CODE` as repository secrets in repo settings.
 4. Start the app with `npm start`.

+---

+_Note: The MIT license applies to the code in this repository.
+Usage of Strava's API may have other licensing restrictions._